FRC probes Autonomy's books

-LONDON The Financial Reporting Council (FRC) said it was investigating the financial reports of software firm Autonomy before it was bought by Hewlett-Packard (HPQ.N), a deal that was later subject to accusations of fraud.
+LONDON The Financial Reporting Council (FRC) said it was investigating the financial reports of British software firm Autonomy before it was bought by Hewlett-Packard, a deal that was later subject to accusations of fraud.

 The FRC, an independent watchdog that sets standards for accountants and auditors, said on Monday it would investigate Autonomy's published accounts between January 1 2009 and June.
 30 2011, two months before the deal was announced.